World Chess Championship 1935: Results

 Game was won by Alekhine in 41 moves.
 For the fourth consecutive game where Alekhine had the white pieces, the players entered the Winawer Variation of the French Defense.
 However, Alekhine played 4.Qg4, a move thus far unseen in the match.
 The move essentially forces black to sacrifice the g7 pawn for activity, resulting in sharp play.
-Alekhine ultimately had the better of a complicated struggle, emergin with an extra, passed, h-pawn, which ultimately cost Euwe his bishop.
+Alekhine ultimately had the better of a complicated struggle, emerging with an extra, passed, h-pawn, which ultimately cost Euwe his bishop.